-Do you want to learn about jazz piano, improvisation, harmony, composition, arranging, and be able to sit in at a jam session anywhere in New York City or in your hometown?
-Be admitted to a jazz school or music college?
-Build a solid repertoire, become proficient at playing standards, write tunes, and maybe put your own band together or feel comfortable joining an existing outfit?
+Are you looking to learn jazz piano, improvisation, harmony, composition, arranging?
+Sit in at a jam session?
+Be admitted to a jazz school/music college?
+Build a repertoire of standards, write tunes, maybe even put your own band together or feel comfortable joining an existing amateur or professional outfit?

 I’m thankful that I’ve had the opportunity to go through all of these exciting steps in the life of a musician myself, and I’m definitely looking forward to sharing this experience with you.
 I began to learn jazz piano in Paris (France) as a teenager, and later attended Berklee College of Music in Boston on a full tuition scholarship.
 I recently moved to New York City to continue to grow as an artist in this utterly inspiring metropolis, full of talent and creativity.